BINGE WORTHY SHOWS

 2. The Good Witch

 Nightingale arrives in the fictional town of Middleton and moves into her ancestral home, Grey House, a spooky, abandoned mansion with a bad reputation among the locals.
 She opens a boutique and gift shop near the downtown area, and cleans up and renovates Grey House into a bed and breakfast.
-Befriended by the widowed chief of police, Cassie quickly becomes close with his children and father-in-law, who take on the roles of matchmakers for their dad and the new neighbor.
-Cassie’s family is somewhat mysterious and that ties in with legends surrounding the house that are revealed during the course of the movies.
+Follow her as she makes friends, a home, and a life in small town America.

 These movies were two hours when originally aired, but because of the copious amount of commercials on The Hallmark Channel, they range between 1h 22m and 1h 29m commercial-free.
 The movies build on each other and really should be watched in order for them to make sense.